• Pinterest

 rectangle dough bowl

 My cousin’s wife received a set of these adorable Snowman battery operated candles for Christmas one year!
 I fell in love with them but got busy and completely forgot about them until I saw them again at their house this past Thanksgiving!
 I found them on Amazon and bought them as an early Christmas gift for myself!
 I do things like that a lot!
-I will put a link to them at the end of the post if you are interested in them!
 They come with a remote control too!
 And the “wicks” move so they look just like real candles!

 three adorable battery candles with snowman motif